Get startedGet started for free

 • Check whether the data type of the text argument is a string str.

-• Inside the else block, produce a TypeError() to prevent the script running and return a descriptive message.
+• Inside the else block, produce a TypeError() to prevent the script from running and return a descriptive message.

 Hands-on interactive exercise